Budgeting and Forecasting: 6 Best Practices

 4 – Use a Reliable Accounting Structure

 The best budget is the one that lives.
 You need to be able to use a system that will easily allow you to track and monitor your budget while also enabling you to get meaningful insights.
-It’s important to have a reliable accounting system that makes it easy to review and compare historical data, so you can understand trends as they unfold.
+It’s essential to have a reliable accounting system that makes it easy to review and compare historical data, so you can understand trends as they unfold.

 5 – Review and Re-Visit Quarterly